Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/enum-const.md

 You can run this generator for the entire model only.

-You can rerun the generator when you add or change enumeration items or properties, or the `xfk:enum-cache` configuration of `read enum` operations, or if you change any parameters on those operations.
+You can rerun the generator when you add or change enumeration items or properties or the `xfk:enum-cache` configuration of `read enum` operations, or if you change any parameters on those operations.

 :::note
-Normally, the latter will require re-running other generators that depend on the same model elements, such as generators of UI views, data objects, service and data contracts or the service implementations.
+Normally, the latter will require re-running other generators that depend on the same model elements, such as generators of UI views, data objects, service and data contracts, or service implementations.

-Therefore, this generator should be included in the build of the model project in the configuration, in order to allow to easily regenerate all enumeration constants along with other artifacts.
+Therefore, this generator should be included in the build of the model project in the configuration, to allow you to easily regenerate all enumeration constants along with other artifacts.
 :::

 ### Customizing the output